Fandom: Star Trek AOS

 Summary: AU.
 Fun times ensue at Little Star Academy.
 Pike begins to realize that while he may be the adult, he's definitely not the one in charge.

 Leonard and Spock are going to be best friends.
 That's what Jimmy tells them with an exuberant glee.
 Leonard is disgusted—his small face pinched; Spock is indifferent and continues to ignore both Humans.
-Yes, Jimmy explains, they are all going to the very best of friends.
+Yes, Jimmy explains, they are all going to become the very best of friends.
 It's only a matter of teaching the other two reluctant little boys the true meaning of fun.

 Jimmy is a rambunctious four and a half-year old with no common sense but a precocity that terrifies Winona Kirk.
 His mother, a single parent, is returning to school herself and relies on the honesty of her friends to recommend a reputable place where she can enroll her son and expect that he'll get not only have an eye on him all day but might learn to behave better (she doesn't use the term properly because that's a lost cause by now).
 Though whether any of the staff will be able to keep up with little James T. Kirk is a guess at best.